abazlinton/classnotes_md_index/README.md

 # Classnotes index

 Creates an html file listing all the classnotes with links.
-Use with the Chrome extension below to make browsing the notes a little easier :)
+Use with the Chrome extension below to make browsing / reading the notes a little easier :)

 ###Installation